Dr. Heinz Doofenshmirtz: Creation and design

-Every main character of the series was designed using the geometric shapes of Tex Avery's Looney Tunes graphic style in mind - Doofenshmirtz appears to be an oval.
+Every main character of the series was designed using the geometric shapes of Tex Avery's Looney Tunes graphic style in mind — Doofenshmirtz appears to be an oval.
 The simplicity of the drawings were intended to allow child viewers to copy them easily.
 Each one was designed to be recognizable from a distance or, as Povenmire notes as a reference to Matt Groening and The Simpsons, by silhouette.

 Voice

 Co-creator and executive producer Dan Povenmire voices Doofenshmirtz.
 He describes the voice he uses as "Eastern European" and is one he used at the age of fifteen while having pillow fights with his five-year-old sister.
 To this day, his sister recognizes the voice and asks him to do it frequently.
-During recording sessions, Povenmire is easily able to ad-lib and improvise; the writers can change his lines without throwing him off.
-Povenmire sometimes even adds his own lines or alters his enunciation, and is usually asked to perform the voice in interviews.
+During recording sessions, Povenmire is easily able to ad lib and improvise; the writers can change his lines without throwing him off.
+Povenmire is usually asked to perform the voice in interviews.